dterracino/SIGGuidelines.Analyzers/README.md

 An overview of all 10 guidelines described in the book can be found at https://www.sig.eu/nl/building-maintainable-software.
 Please refer to the book for an extensive explanation of each guideline.

+## About this project
+After reading the book Building Maintainable Software, I decided to investigate support for the presented guidelines in currently available free code quality tools.
+For the `Java` language, existing free tools (like f.e.
+[CheckStyle](http://checkstyle.sourceforge.net/checks.html)) provide good support for the unit guidelines presented in the book.
+For the `C#` language however, I felt that the currently available free tooling provides little support for the presented unit guidelines.
+Hence, I decided to create an example implementation of 3 unit guidelines and 1 module guideline from the book.
+I felt the other guidelines are either well supported by other tools, or less suitable to implement as diagnostic analyzer (mostly because their abstraction level is at the component level or the system level).
+The diagnostic analyzers presented in this repository can (and should) be used complementairy to other code quality tools to aid developers in writing maintainable code.

 ##Prerequisites
 You build your C# code with MSBuild 14 (or higher) with for example Visual Studio 2015 or the SonarQube Scanner.